FBI combs through thick desert terrain in search for clues in Nancy Guthrie's disappearance

 TUCSON, Ariz.
 (AP) — Fresh surveillance images from Nancy Guthrie’s porch the night she went missing, coupled with intense police activity across Arizona and the detention of a man had raised hopes that authorities were nearing a major break.

-By Wednesday, however, the man said he had been released after questioning, leaving it unclear where the investigation stood into last week’s disappearance of Guthrie, the 84-year-old mother of “Today” show host Savannah Guthrie.
+By then the man was released after questioning, leaving it unclear Wednesday where the investigation stood into last week’s disappearance of Guthrie, the 84-year-old mother of “Today” show host Savannah Guthrie.

-Authorities have not said what led them to stop the man Tuesday night and had not confirmed he was released.
+Authorities have not said what led them to stop the man Tuesday but confirmed he was released.
 The sheriff's department said its deputies and FBI agents also searched a location in Rio Rico, a city south of Tucson where the man lives.

 It was the latest twist in an investigation that has gripped the nation since Nancy Guthrie disappeared on Feb.
 1. Until Tuesday, it seemed authorities were making little headway in determining what happened to her or finding who was responsible.